Interested in building futures?

 This is the perfect environment for anyone with a love of the outdoors and hands-on work, who wants to immerse themselves in the local community and really make a difference.
 You’ll be working alongside local people as well as other volunteers, giving you a great chance to experience a different culture and way of life and practice your Spanish!

 The work can be very physical and demanding but is 100% worthwhile in the long term.
 The project does expect you to have a reasonable level of fitness so that you are able to get involved in all areas.
 Building sites also might not be what you’re used to seeing back home!
-Sometimes hands are used in the absence of machinery, you’ll be getting hot and sweaty every day but it's all good fun and for a good cause so leave the ball gowns at home!
+No building experience is necessary and you'll be under the supervision of a qualified engineer approved by the Costa Rica Architect and Engineer College.

 Why does the project need volunteers?